Get credential types

 ]

-Reward type | Description | Credential type | Integration example |
+Reward type | Credential type | Integration example | Description |

 ---|---|---|---|

-The following response shows the credentialTypes
+The following payload shows the credential types

 such as redemptionUrl